-For traditional clients, this section allows you to schedule a new XCCDF scan on all clients in the SSM.
 For more information about auditing, see Administration > Auditing.

 1.2.5.1.11.
 Misc

 The Misc > Preferences subtab allows you to configure the custom information, system types, and system preferences for the clients in the SSM.

 The Misc > Hardware subtab allows you to schedule a hardware profile refresh for the clients in the SSM.